Children’s Therapy

 Kami Legg

-Kami Legg works with children ages 2 and up.
+Kami works with children ages 2 and up.
 She uses a variety of play-based and creative approaches to help kids express themselves and work through challenges like anxiety, school struggles, trauma, and more in a fun, engaging way.

 View Full Bio →